KudraDube/Brad_Schiff_Javascript_exercises/README.md

 Middleware: ourApp.use(express.urlencoded({extended: false})) is crucial.
 Without this, the server wouldn't be able to "read" what you typed in the input box.

 Statelessness: Notice how the server doesn't "remember" who you are.
 Every time you submit the form, it's a fresh interaction.

-Port 3000: The ourApp.listen(3000) line tells the computer to open a specific "door" for web traffic to come through.